MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionsourcekind.md

 The interaction source is one of the user's hands.

 ### -field Voice:2
-The interaction source is the user's speech.
+The interaction source is the user's speech, when speaking a system command such as "Select".

 ### -field Controller:3
-The interaction source is a controller.
+The interaction source is a spatial controller.

 ## -remarks